Browse our FAQ

 If you don’t find what you’re looking for in this section, please visit our Document Center page for more applications, forms and documents.

 How Do I...

 - Morris Municipal Services Facility – 700 N. Division Street.

 - A city drop box is located on the south end of the building parking lot and may be used for water bill payments, parking tickets or miscellaneous city business.

-- Water payments are also accepted at First Midwest Bank.
-First Midwest has locations at 220 W. Main Street and 440 Bedford Road.
+- Water payments are also accepted at Old National Bank.
+Old National Bank is located at 220 W. Main Street.